Ascension Bay Fish Species

 Tarpon & Snook

 Although you should not consider Ascension Bay as a dedicated tarpon destination, there are plenty of juvenile “baby” tarpon in the vast backcountry lagoons in the area.
 A majority of these fish are residents which remain in the area throughout the year, providing anglers with consistent opportunities for completing the fabled Grand Slam.
 Adult migratory fish in the 80-150 pound class also begin to show up in the beginning of May and numbers will increase significantly through the summer months.
 When the weather is right in the summertime, adult tarpon fishing on the Bay can be phenomenal.

 Snook are also definitely worth the effort of poling around the mangroves and oftentimes on the flats, with multiple 20+ pound trophies landed each season.
 Snook fishing can be an absolute blast, and quite reliable when conditions are right.
 When they are in the mood, Snook will usually eat about anything you chunk at them – making poppers and other surface flies a favorite style of presentation.

 There is a wide variety of underrated, under-fished species in Ascension Bay that will match the skill of the most sophisticated anglers.
-The fishing for jack crevalle is certainly not to be overlooked, and barracuda are also at the top of the list of alternative species.
+The fishing for triggerfish and jack crevalle is certainly not to be overlooked, and barracuda are also at the top of the list of alternative species.
 This wonderfully fast species can be caught on the fly or with conventional spinning gear.
-Don’t forget about several species of sharks, triggerfish, snapper, grouper, cobia, tripletail, and ever some offshore opportunities with the right conditions.
+Don’t forget about several species of sharks, snapper, grouper, cobia, tripletail, and ever some offshore opportunities with the right conditions.